bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 * Principal components or factor analytic models on covariates are often useful for reducing complex covariate spaces.
 * Good design can often eliminate the need for complex model searches at analyses; though often control over the design is limited.
 * If the models of interest are nested and without lots of parameters differentiating them, it's fairly uncontroversial to use nested likelihood ratio tests.
 (Example to follow.)
-* My favoriate approach is as follows.
+* My favorite approach is as follows.
 Given a coefficient that I'm interested in, I like to use covariate adjustment and multiple models to probe that effect to evaluate it for robustness and to see what other covariates knock it out.
 This isn't a terribly systematic approach, but it tends to teach you a lot about the the data as you get your hands dirty.

 ---
 ## How to do nested model testing in R